CEO says Sony won't rush into resuming dividends

 Sony said in September that it was scrapping dividends for the first time since going public due to weak mobile phone sales.

-The company, once a symbol of Japan's technology prowess, is in the midst of a restructuring that has so far seen it axe thousands of jobs and sell off its personal computer division.
+The company, once a symbol of Japan's technology prowess, is in the midst of a restructuring that has so far seen it ax thousands of jobs and sell off its personal computer division.

 "We are sorry there are no dividends, but we don't need to resume payouts at all costs," Hirai told reporters on Wednesday.